-Simon has been an agent for longer than he cares to remember, but it’s been over 25 years.
+Simon has been an agent for longer than he cares to remember, but it’s been nearly 30 years.

 Once upon a time, he worked as an agent in South East London, (where his family hails from), then moved into the then emerging market that was Shoreditch.
 He did all the silly haircuts and tried, (and failed), to be cool, but he lasted 18 years.
 In that time, he sold countless lofts and warehouse apartments, and built a fantastic client base.
 He also set up the successful estate agency Davey Stone with branches in Shoreditch, Brick Lane and Broadway Market.
 The company was acquired in March 2016.

 His continued passion with property and interiors now rests very firmly with Unique Property Company.
-It’s almost his fourth child and he love what he does.
+It’s almost his fourth child and he loves what he does.

 Outside of work, you’ll either find him trawling through countless travel websites and blogs, musing about the next destination he’d like to visit, or wandering through one of his favourite parts of town, The South Bank, with his wife of 25 years and one, or all, of his three kids.
 This always ends at Borough Market, and maybe a cheeky glass of wine.